-Taking a road trip along the stunning Oregon coast is perfect for a long weekend getaway.
+An Oregon Coast road trip is perfect for a long weekend getaway!
+The coastline is full of stunning viewpoints, nature, and trails.
+As with any road trip, it’s hard to do everything so here are my highlights.
 If you have more time, you can stretch it out to spend more time at each stop or make more stops.
 And believe me, you will want to stop often!

-My boyfriend and I decided to spend this year’s Presidents’ Day Weekend doing this Oregon Coast road trip.
-It was his first time in Oregon and I had only been to Portland once before so the road trip would be new for both of us!
+My boyfriend and I decided to spend Presidents’ Day Weekend navigating this Oregon Coast road trip.
+It was his first time in Oregon and I had only been to Portland once.
+So we were pretty excited to embark on this unfamiliar road trip together!

 The Oregon Coast is also known as the People’s Coast because Oregon is one of the few states that has protected its coastal land.
 A legislation bill was passed to allow free and public access to the entire coastline – all 363 miles of it!
 The rugged coastline is absolutely gorgeous and to my surprise, quite diverse!
-There were giant sand dunes, empty beaches, large rock formations, jaw-dropping lookout viewpoints, secret coves, and tons of wildlife especially at low tide.
-A foodie would also be delighted with all the microbreweries and delicious seafood available throughout the coast too.
+Expect to encounter giant sand dunes, empty beaches, large rock formations, jaw-dropping lookout viewpoints, secret coves, and tons of wildlife especially at low tide.
+Microbreweries and delicious seafood will also delight the appetite of any foodie.

-Since we were visiting in the winter during low season, there were relatively few tourists.
-Sometimes we felt like we had the entire road to ourselves!
-The weather cooperated for most of the time.
-It only rained on and off on the first day but it was definitely a bit cold with the temperature ranging from 35°F at night to 45°F during the day.
+There is one benefit to visiting in the winter during low season – relatively few tourists!
+At times, we had the entire road to ourselves.
+The weather cooperated most of the time.
+It only rained on and off on the first day.
+But remember to pack enough warm layers (unlike me!) since it was definitely a bit cold with the temperature ranging from 35°F at night to 45°F during the day.

 We didn’t spend too much time here.
 Our flight from San Francisco had been delayed so we got in really late around

+The coast part of our Oregon Coast road trip started in Florence.
 The Oregon Dunes National Recreation Area is the largest stretch of coastal sand dunes in North America.
-You can go on giant sand dune buggy tours by riding ATVs or go sandboarding.
+You can go on giant sand dune buggy tours by riding ATVs or test your sandboarding skills.
 Florence is near the northern end of the dunes.
-Alternatively, from Eugene you can drive south and then west to Reedsport before going up north to Florence rather than driving straight west like we did.
-It’s an extra 45 minute to an hour drive if you want to explore more of the sand dunes.
-Otherwise you can still catch great views of the sand dunes near the northern end.
+If you want to explore more of the sand dunes, you can take a slight detour.
+From Eugene, you can drive south and then west to Reedsport before going up north to Florence rather than driving straight west like we did.
+It’s an extra 45 minute to an hour drive.
+Otherwise, you can still catch great views of the sand dunes near the northern end.

-The Sea Lion Caves is America’s largest sea cave and year-round home to the Stellar sea lion.
+Into wildlife?
+Stop by the Sea Lion Caves.
+It is America’s largest sea cave and a year-round home to the Stellar sea lion.
 It’s a privately owned wildlife sanctuary so there’s a fee ($14/adult) to enter.
-Since it was winter time, we were able to see hundreds of sea lions.
+Since it was winter, we were able to see hundreds of sea lions sheltering in the cave, which put the size of the cavernous cave to scale.
 In the spring and summer, they usually leave the cave and move to the rock ledges in front of the cave for breeding.

-The Hobbit Trail will make you feel like a hobbit as you walk down the path through gnarled trees covered in green moss.
-When we went, there were tons of green shrubbery.
-So I could see how in the spring, when the plants and trees bloom flowers, there are plenty of flower-carpeted nooks and crannies to hide in.
+No need to go to New Zealand for your LOTR (Lord of the Ring) fantasies!
+The Hobbit Trail will make you feel like a hobbit as you walk down the path through gnarled trees covered in fuzzy green moss.
+I could imagine flower-carpeted nooks and crannies to hide in when the plants and trees bloom in the spring.
 The trailhead is located at Mile Marker 177 between Yachats and Florence.
 Look for a small parking lot on the side of the road since the trailhead can be easy to miss.
-It’s an easy 1 mile hike down to a sheltered beach or a slightly more difficult 2 mile hike to Heceta Head Lighthouse.
+It’s an easy 1-mile hike down to a sheltered beach or a slightly more difficult 2-mile hike to Heceta Head Lighthouse.

 The Heceta Head Lighthouse is the most photographed lighthouse in Oregon.
 If you visit the Sea Lion Caves, you can see the lighthouse from there too.

-Cape Perpetua was one of the highlights of the trip for me.
+Cape Perpetua was one of the top highlights of the road trip for me.
 The coastline is absolutely breath-taking.
 You can visit Sprouting Horn, Cook’s Chasm, Thor’s Well, and Devil’s Churn.
 It is best to visit at high tide to witness the power of the ocean.
-With our timing, we managed to get there a little after low tide.
+With our impeccable timing, we arrived there just after low tide but still worth it.

 The Cape Perpetua Day Use area provides an incredible panoramic view of the coast.
 It is 800 feet above sea level, making it the highest viewpoint by car on the Oregon Coast.

 Seal Rock is a great place to stop and look at the sealife in the tidepools during low tide.
-As we walked along some “rocks,” I was shocked to learn we were actually walking on top of mussels!
-The rocks were completely covered in mussels, which are exposed during low tide.
-Harbor seals also stop to rest here as well.
+As we walked along some “rocks,” I looked down to examine the rocks closer.
+Imagine my shock to see we were actually walking on top of mussels!
+The rocks were completely covered in mussels, only exposed during low tide.
+If you’re lucky, you may spot some harbor seals resting here as well.

-Newport is a cute little coastal town with a historic bayfront and also known as the “Dungeness Crab Capital of the World!”
-Definitely eat dungeness crab here.
+Newport is a cute little coastal town with a historic bayfront.
+As the “Dungeness Crab Capital of the World”, definitely taste the shellfish here.
 Chowder Bowl, Local Ocean Seafoods, and Rogue Ales Brewery are all worth checking out.
 You can also visit the Yaquina Head Lighthouse, Oregon’s tallest lighthouse.

 Otter Rock and Depoe Bay